-In the U.S., a state can either be an "at-will state" or a "right to work" state.
-At-will employment means that an employer can terminate a worker's employment for any reason, at any time, with some exceptions.
+West Virginia, like nearly all U.S. states, is an “at-will” state.
+At-will employment means that an employer can terminate a worker’s employment for any lawful reason, at any time, with some exceptions.
+(It also means employees are free to quit at any time.)
 Wrongful termination is still possible if other employment laws are violated in the process.

-When an employee "blows the whistle" on their employer's violation of employment laws, the employer could attempt to retaliate through threats, reduction of pay, wrongful termination, and more.
+When an employee “blows the whistle” on their employer’s violation of employment laws, or exercises their rights under a law such as the FMLA, the employer could attempt to retaliate through threats, reduction of pay, wrongful termination, and more.

 The Family and Medical Leave Act (FMLA) allows workers to take paid time off for certain medical situations, such as having a baby or caring for a family member who is ill or has a serious health condition.